piitaya/lovelace-mushroom/README.md

 ### Legacy cards

-Some cards are considered as legacy and are not available in the card picker :
+Some cards are considered as legacy, are not available in the card picker but you can still use them :

 - 🛠 [Legacy Template card](docs/cards/legacy-template.md)